 Facilities in few countries record and report whether FP counseling was provided during ANC, delivery, or postnatal services (Table 7).
 Facilities in Rwanda and Tanzania report the number of ANC clients who received FP counseling in summary forms.
 (Only countries that use longitudinal ANC registers can report the number of women receiving counseling during ANC.
 Other countries would have to report the number of ANC sessions where counseling was provided.)
 Facilities in Ethiopia, India, and Uganda record FP counseling in their ANC registers, but do not report the data.
 Tanzania is the only country where facilities report on FP counseling provided during L&D care and facilities in Rwanda capture FP counseling in the L&D register, but do not report (in Rwanda, facilities record if FP counseling was provided and the client made a choice, not just if counseling was provided).
 Facilities in DRC, Malawi, and Tanzania report if FP counseling was provided during PNC.
-Facilities in Ethiopia capture if FP counseling was provided during PNC in the register, but not in the summary form.
+Facilities in Ethiopia capture if FP counseling was provided during PNC.
+Facilities in Ethiopia capture if FP counseling was provided during PNC.
+Facilities in Ethiopia capture if FP counseling was provided during PNC.